abeni-al7/auth-service/documentation/prd.md

 ## 2. Scope

-You will build two separate services, each in its own repository:
+We will build two separate services, each in its own repository:

 -   **Service 1: Auth Service**
     -   Handles user registration.